-Liz, Keira, and Chanelle have completed post graduate training in the area of Women’s Health.
+Liz, Millie and Chanelle have completed post graduate training in the area of Women’s Health.

 They can assess and treat women throughout the lifespan, including the pre and post-natal period, throughout menopause and with symptoms or conditions including: